nicoanadt/klb-workshop/README.md

           - Leave everything else as-is.
      - Click Next
      - Output configuration:
-          - Click Add database to bring up a new window for creating a database.
+          - Click `Add database` to bring up a new window for creating a database.
                - Database details
                - Name: `klb_db`
                - Click Create database
-          - Closes the current window and returns to the previous window.
+               - Close the current window and returns to the previous window.
           - Refresh by clicking the refresh icon to the right of the Target database
           - Choose `klb_db` under Target database
           - Click **Advanced options**
                - Checklist `Update all new and existing partitions with metadata from the table`
      - Under Crawler schedule
           - Frequency: `On demand`
           - Click Next